jncraton/emulator-simple/readme.md

 Running
 -------

-Once the `execute` function have been implemented, the processor can be compiled and tested by invoking:
+Once the `execute` function has been implemented, the processor can be compiled and tested by invoking:

 ```
 make